 About the Artist

-Jan van Huysum's (1659–1716) lasting fame centers on his exuberant arrangements and tehnical virtuosity, which he derived from the examples of Jan Davidsz de Heem and Willem van Aelst.
+Jan van Huysum's (1659–1716) lasting fame centers on his exuberant arrangements and technical virtuosity, which he derived from the examples of Jan Davidsz de Heem and Willem van Aelst.
 Following De Heem’s lead, Van Huysum organized his bouquets with sweeping rhythms that draw the eye in circular patterns throughout the composition and included flowers that do not bloom at the same time.
-Van Aelst’s work showed Van Huysum the advantages of massing brightly lit flowers in order to focus the dynamically swirling rhythms underlying his compositions.
+Van Aelst’s work highlighted for Van Huysum how masses of brightly lit flowers could be arranged into dynamically swirling, rhythmic compositions.
 But more than any other artist before or after, Van Huysum was able to capture the dynamic energy of a profuse array of flowers and fruit.

-This print of Jan van Huysum's Still Lide with Flowers and Fruit (c.1715) is part of our Masterworks collection of reproductions, specially created using the Gallery's finest quality digital imaging.
+This matted print of Jan van Huysum's Still Life with Flowers and Fruit (c.
+1715) is part of our Masterworks collection of reproductions, specially created using the Gallery's finest quality digital imaging.

 - 9.44 x 7.25 inches (print), 11 x 14 inches (matted)